 For simple storage, in containers you're not going to heat, plastic is fine so long as it's not polyvinyl chloride (PVC #3), which can leach hormone-disrupting phthalates; polystyrene foam and rigid plastics (PS #6), which can release toxic styrene, and polycarbonate (PC,#7), aka made with BPA.
 And, don't let down your guard!
 Many PVC, PS and PC items are displayed alongside their less-toxic counterparts.
 Check recycling codes on the bottom of containers, and choose #1,2, 4 or 5.
 Tupperware has a new set of space-saving lidded boxes in its panoply of #5 containers; Rubbermaid has this handy page of their food storage products that are BPA-free.

 Story by Mindy Pennybacker.
 This article originally appeared in Plenty in November 2008.
-The story was added to MNN.com in April 2009.
+The story was added to MNN.com.